-The Board of Maybank IB currently comprises seven (7) directors.
-There are six (6) Independent Non-Executive Directors ("INEDs") and one (1) Non-Independent Executive Director.
+The current composition of the Board of Maybank IB is five (5) directors all of whom are Independent Non-Executive Directors ("INEDs").
 The current composition of the Board complies with BNM's Policy on Corporate Governance which provides that the Board must have a majority of Independent Directors at all times.